AI engine

 Hardware chip example in modern architectures.

+An AI engine is the computational core of artificial intelligence systems and is used for AI inference.
+It can also refer to a specific computing architecture created by AMD (formerly by Xilinx, acquired by AMD in 2022).

+For AI inference, an AI engine consists of software layers that run AI workloads and manage memory and scheduling, simplifying application development.

-AI engine is a computing architecture created by AMD (formerly by Xilinx, which AMD acquired in 2022).
-It is commonly used for accelerating linear algebra operations, such as matrix multiplication, used in artificial intelligence algorithms, digital signal processing, and more generally, high-performance computing.
+The AMD AI engine is commonly used for streamlining linear algebra operations (such as matrix multiplication), for artificial intelligence algorithms, digital signal processing, and more generally, for high-performance computing.
 The first products containing AI engines were the Versal adaptive compute acceleration platforms, which combine scalar, adaptable, and intelligent engines connected through a Network on Chip (NoC).

-AI engines have evolved significantly as modern computing workloads have changed including changes directed toward accelerating AI applications.
+AI engines have evolved significantly alongside modern computing workloads, with developments specifically focused on accelerating AI applications.
 The basic architecture of a single AI engine integrates vector processors and scalar processors to implement Single Instruction Multiple Data (SIMD) capabilities.
-AI engines are integrated with many other architectures like FPGAs, CPUs, and GPUs to provide a plethora of architectures for high performance, heterogeneous computation with wide application in different domains.
+AI engines are integrated with other hardware such as FPGAs, CPUs, and GPUs to support high-performance, heterogeneous computation across various domains.

 Etymology

-AMD says that "AI" in AI Engine is not an acronym for artificial intelligence or any other term.
+According to AMD, while the architecture can be used for artificial intelligence, the "AI" in "AI engine" is not an acronym for artificial intelligence or any other term.

 History

-The AMD AI engines were originally released by Xilinx, Inc., an American company active in the creation of field-programmable gate arrays (FPGAs).
+The architecture was originally released by Xilinx, Inc., a company specializing in field-programmable gate arrays (FPGAs).
 Their initial goal was to accelerate signal processing and, more generally, applications where data parallelism could offer significant improvements.
-Initially, AI engines were released combined with an FPGA layer in the novel Versal platforms.
+Initially, AI engines were released combined with an FPGA layer in the Versal platforms.
 The initial systems, the VCK190 and VCK5000, contained 400 AI engines in their AI engine layer, connected through a VC1902.
-For connectivity, this architecture class relied on an innovative Network on Chip, a high-performance connectivity devised to become the core connectivity of modern FPGA fabric.
+For connectivity, this architecture class relied on a Network on Chip (NoC) for high-performance on-chip connectivity.

 In 2022, the AI engine project changed when Xilinx was officially acquired by AMD, an American company active in the computing architecture market.
 The AI engines were integrated with other computing systems to target a wider range of applications, finding benefits when considering AI workloads.
-Indeed, even though the Versal architecture proved powerful, it was complicated and unfamiliar to a vast academic and industrial community segment.
+Indeed, even though the Versal architecture was capable, it was complicated and unfamiliar to a vast academic and industrial community segment.
 For this reason, AMD, along with third-party developers, began releasing improved toolsets and software stacks aimed at simplifying the programming challenges posed by the platform, targeting productivity and programmability.